mikhama/image-recognition/README.md

 ### Note

 This demo application uses some ES7 features like async-functions.
 And it might not work in some browsers, such as browsers for mobile, old browsers, etc.

+### Supported Browsers

+I tested this application in the next browsers (where it should work):

+1. Chrome 70.0.3538.102
+2. Safari 11.1.2
+3. Firefox 63.0.1